What we got here, is a failure.

 Your ideas will be strengthened by their feedback, and they will have the opportunity to share their own ideas, many of which will be excellent and worth implementing.

 Take time to create and distribute a quarterly or monthly email with business intelligence data, notes on strategy, financial figures, and other relevant information.
-Investors, employees, and partners can benefit greatly from this shared material and the very act of sharing will generate feedback which you can incorporate as you see fit.
+Investors, employees, and partners can benefit greatly from this shared material, and the very act of sharing will generate feedback that you can incorporate as you see fit.

 Spend relaxed time together with your team and other important stakeholders.
 You’d be surprised how a simple lunch with a client or an investor or a vendor or your team can generate meaningful ideas and input.
 Create an environment where the sharing of opinions and theories is encouraged and celebrated.